-This post will show some of the common issues experienced when running the AWS CLI via Bash using CRON on Linux.
-The issues are typically related to either a Bash script error, AWS CLI command error or AWS CLI credentials/config error.
+This post will show some common issues experienced when running the AWS CLI via Bash using CRON on Linux.
+The issues are typically related to either a Bash script error, AWS CLI command error, or AWS CLI credentials/config error.

 Why would you run the AWS CLI via Bash using CRON?

 There are quite a few reasons!
-The AWS CLI complements your CRON jobs allowing you to do some amazing things.
+First, the AWS CLI complements your CRON jobs allowing you to do some amazing things.
 For example, your Bash scripts can AWS SNS notifications.
-You can download your latest maintenance scripts from AWS S3.
-Perhaps you want to determine the status of another AWS EC2 instance?
+Second, you can download your latest maintenance scripts from AWS S3.
+Finally, perhaps you want to determine the status of another AWS EC2 instance?
 The opportunities are endless.

 Debugging Your Scripts